Skip to content

 Back to blog

 TL;DR: Several tools can convert your Twitter bookmarks into searchable knowledge bases, ranging from free browser extensions to paid AI-powered platforms.
-Top options include X Brain ($19 one-time), Readwise ($8.99/month), Dewey ($8/month), and free alternatives like Tweetdeck clones and browser extensions.
+Top options include X Brain ($19 one-time), Readwise ($8.99/month), and Dewey ($8/month).
 The best choice depends on whether you want AI classification, semantic search, offline access, and your budget.

 If you're a power Twitter/X user, you've probably accumulated hundreds—maybe thousands—of bookmarked tweets.
 Industry insights, tutorials, research threads, creative ideas: all buried in an endless chronological list.